openmrs/openmrs-esm-patient-chart/packages/esm-patient-immunizations-app/README.md

 This module registers several extensions that create the complete immunization feature.
 Here is a breakdown of the key widgets and how they are used:

-1.  **Immunizations Dashboard Link (`immunization-summary-dashboard`)**: This extension adds the "Immunizations" link to the patient chart's side navigation menu.
-It creates a dedicated dashboard page to house the main immunization widgets.
+1. **Immunizations Dashboard Link (`immunization-summary-dashboard`)**: Adds the "Immunizations" link to the patient chart's side navigation menu and automatically creates a dedicated dashboard page for immunization widgets.

-2.  **Immunization Summary Table (`immunization-details-widget`)**: This is the main, collapsible table that groups immunizations by vaccine type.
-It is placed on the **Immunizations Dashboard** by default.
+2. **Immunization Summary Table (`immunization-details-widget`)**: The main collapsible table that groups immunizations by vaccine type.
+Automatically placed on the Immunizations Dashboard.

-3.  **Immunization History Card (`immunization-detailed-history-card`)**: This widget displays a simple, chronological list of all immunizations.
-It is also placed on the **Immunizations Dashboard** by default.
+3. **Immunization History Card (`immunization-detailed-history-card`)**: A chronological list of all immunizations.
+Automatically placed on the Immunizations Dashboard.

 4. **Immunization Overview Widget (`immunization-overview-widget`)**: This is a small, summary card intended for placement on other dashboards, like the main patient summary.
 It is **not assigned to a dashboard slot by default**.

 To add the overview widget to the patient summary dashboard, add the following to your `extensions.json` configuration: